 Simply put a few drops of the defogging gel inside the mask.
 Then rub it around with your finger, and rinse briefly with fresh water.

-Remember, this improves visibility with the idea of creating a thin layer of the defogging agent inside the mask so that the air in your mask and the glass of the mask itself are separated.Defogging your snorkelling #mask is an important #skill or task as this improves visibility and overall #snorkelling experience Share With A Friend
+Remember, this improves visibility with the idea of creating a thin layer of the defogging agent inside the mask so that the air in your mask and the glass of the mask itself is separated.Defogging your snorkelling #mask is an important #skill or task as this improves visibility and overall #snorkelling experience Share With A Friend

-If you are a beginner snorkeler, choose a place that is not too challenging such somewhere with strong currents but a place where the water is calm.
+If you are a beginner snorkeler, choose a place that is not too challenging such as somewhere with strong currents but a place where the water is calm.

 For beginners, the best thing to do is going to the beach instead of jumping out of a boat as you can gradually swim towards a depth you are comfortable with.

-Finally, to answer the question “Do you need to know swimming for snorkelling?”
+Finally, to answer the question “Do you need to know swimming for snorkeling?”
 The answer would be a “Yes” for the best experience.
 If you can not swim you can snorkel using a life jacket but they will be limitations such as to can’t dive under the water and to be of drifting away from the boat.

 And that’s it for now!
-I’d love to know if this guide on do you need to know swimming for snorkelling has helped you.
+I’d love to know if this guide on do you need to know swimming for snorkeling has helped you.
 Let me know if you have any questions and let me know if there is more to add.